Why the iOS 15 update might break your eCommerce website – and what you can do about it

-What is different about Safari?
+What is different about Safari in iOS 15?

 Apple has given Safari users a major update for 2021 – new capabilities have been added like a customisable start page, tab groups, and voice search.
 More importantly, the interface has been completely redesigned.
 On iPhones, all the navigation controls have been combined into one “tab bar” (also called the “nav bar” or “address bar”) which has been placed at the bottom of the screen, making it easy to reach with a thumb regardless of screen size.

 The tab bar is shown when the page first loads, then minimises as the page is scrolled down.
 It can be revealed again by either scrolling back up, or by tapping near the bottom of the screen.
 While minimised, there are small reload/stop buttons at the bottom of the screen.

 The new tab bar is positioned towards the bottom of the screen and minimises into the edge – Image source

 Why is this tab bar a problem for eCommerce sites?